TUDelft-Odesys/Preferendus_core_scripts/README.md

 You can download this repository:

 - Via the terminal: git clone https://github.com/HaroldPy11/PFM_core_scripts.git;
-- By downloading the zip-file via Code --> Download ZIP.
+- By downloading the zip-file via the button 'Code' --> Download ZIP.

 ## Objective function